Garage Extension Cost

 Below is a checklist to help you when searching for your tradesmen:

-- Check for relevant qualifications.
-Depending on the tradesman hired, these can be in the form of CSCS certification, City and Guild levels, or even college gained qualifications such as HNC’s.
+- Do they have the relevant qualifications?
+Depending on the tradesman hired, these can be in the form of CSCS certification, City and Guild levels, or even college-gained qualifications such as HNCs.

-- Ask for evidence of previous work.
-If they have references from previous clients, photos, or a portfolio of their work, it will prove they are proud of the level of skill they can provide.
+- Have you asked for evidence of previous work?
+If they have references from previous clients, photos, or a portfolio of their work on sites such as MyJobQuote, it will prove they are proud of the level of skill they can provide.